 Hanauer has more than 20 years of business experience in a variety of other industries.
-On numerous occasions he has made early stage investments in technology companies with interests in advertising, infrastructure, and wireless communications.
-Hanauer co-founded Curious Office Partners, which invests in and incubates early stage technology companies.
-He was a seed stage investor in aQuantive Inc., the largest interactive advertising company which was later acquired by Microsoft for $6 billion US, and he was also an early investor in Amazon.com.
+On numerous occasions he has made early stage investments in technology companies with interests in advertising, infrastructure and wireless communications.
+Hanauer co-founded Curious Office Partners, which invests in and incubates early-stage technology companies.
+He was a seed stage investor in aQuantive Inc., the largest interactive advertising company which was later acquired by Microsoft for $6 billion U.S., and he was also an early investor in Amazon.com.
 Hanauer brings a great deal of “brick and mortar” business experience.
 The Hanauer family owns Pacific Coast Feather Co., one of the nation’s largest manufacturer of pillows, comforters, and bedding products.
 He also owns one of the largest chains of picture-framing companies in the United States.